runtosolve/StructuresKit.jl/README.md

 Usage questions can be posted in the #structures-kit channel on [Julia Slack](https://julialang.org/community/).

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter problems.
-The [contributing page][contrib-url] has a few guidelines that should be followed when opening pull requests and contributing code.

-[contrib-url]: /github.com/runtosolve/StructuresKit.jl/docs/src/contributing/
+Please open pull requests against the `master` branch whenever possible.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://github.com/runtosolve/StructuresKit.jl/tree/dev